solidjs-community/solid-primitives/packages/intersection-observer/README.md

 A range of IntersectionObserver API utilities great for different types of use cases:

-- [`makeIntersectionObserver`](#makeIntersectionObserver) - Creates a basic non-reactive Intersection Observer exposing methods to manage the observable.
 - [`createIntersectionObserver`](#createIntersectionObserver) - A reactive observer primitive.
 - [`createViewportObserver`](#createViewportObserver) - More advanced tracker that creates a store of element signals.
 - [`createVisibilityObserver`](#createVisibilityObserver) - Basic visibility observer using a signal.